RobinNagpal/fuel-token-track-docs/03_smart_contract.md

   from_balance -= coins;

   let b256_addr_to = target.into();
-  // Access the recipient's balance (or initialize it to 0 if it doesn't exist) let identity_to: Identity = Identity::Address(Address::from(b256_addr_to)); // Casting Address to Identity let mut target_balance = storage.balances.get(identity_to).try_read().unwrap_or(0);
+  // Access the recipient's balance or initialize it to 0 if it doesn't exist let identity_to: Identity = Identity::Address(Address::from(b256_addr_to));
+  let mut target_balance = storage.balances.get(identity_to).try_read().unwrap_or(0);

   // Update the recipient's balance with the transferred amount